geoffreyporto/resume/README.md

-* Master's degree in Computer Science or equivalent practical experience.
+* BA/BS degree in Computer Science or related software engineering field, or equivalent practical experience.
-* 5 years of experience as a Solutions Architect or Developer.
-* Ability to travel up to 30% of the time.
+* 4 years of experience in all aspects of cloud computing \(infrastructure, storage, platforms and data\), as well as cloud market, competitive dynamics and customer buying behavior.
+* Experience with the cloud market, industry analysis and customer buying behavior.
 *
 **Preferred Qualifications**

-* Experience in all aspects of cloud computing \(infrastructure, storage, platforms and data\), as well as cloud market and competitive dynamics.
+* MS degree in Computer Science or related engineering field, or equivalent work experience in a software/systems engineering position
+* 5 years of direct experience working with a variety of technology systems, designing solutions, or developing business applications.
-* Experience in the business technology market and expertise in working closely with sales and marketing teams in cloud computing or related technical fields.
+* Experience in the business technology market, and expertise working closely with sales and marketing teams in cloud computing or related technical fields
-* Demonstrated knowledge of the current infrastructure automation, continuous integration/deployment, SQL/NoSQL/NewSQL.
-* Demonstrated knowledge of networking, and cloud-based delivery models.
+* Deep understanding of the current state of infrastructure automation, continuous integration/deployment, SQL/NoSQL, security, networking, and cloud-based delivery models
-* Ability to effectively communicate complex technical and business concepts to a range of audiences.
-* Excellent verbal and written communications skills as well as the ability to work effectively across internal and external organizations.
+* Can communicate complex technical concepts in an approachable way for broad audiences, empowering them with memorable and useful information